-Upon hearing about the symptoms, a health care provider, whether a primary care provider or emergency department clinician, will formulate a list of possible diagnoses.
-He or she will ask questions about the symptoms; medical and surgical history; smoking and work history; and other questions about lifestyle, overall health, and the medications taken.
+Based on what you tell the doctor about your symptoms, he or she will ask questions about them; your medical and surgical history; smoking and work history; and other issues such as lifestyle, overall health, and the medications you've taken.